Charles R. Bantz Chancellor’s Community Fellowship and Scholar Award

 Eligibility:

-To be eligible to serve as Faculty Fellow and PI on a Bantz Community Fellowship team or as Faculty Scholar on a Bantz Community Scholar team, the faculty member must have a primary academic appointment as Tenured, Tenure-track, Clinical Faculty or Lecturer.
-Bantz Fellowship and Scholar Awardees must maintain residency on the IUPUI, Columbus, or Fort Wayne campus during the award year.
+To be eligible to serve as Faculty Fellow and PI on a Bantz Community Fellowship team, the faculty member must have a primary academic appointment as Tenured, Tenure-track, Clinical Faculty or Lecturer.
+Bantz Fellowship Awardees must maintain residency on the IUPUI, Columbus, or Fort Wayne campus during the award year.

 Collaborative teams must include one or more students (graduate and/or undergraduate students or both) who are enrolled full-time enrollment in an IUPUI program and are in good academic standing, AND at least one designated Community Partner*.
 All members of the research team and the community partner(s) should be actively engaged in shaping and achieving the proposed research goals and activities.